Tomorrow’s treasury – A strategic business partner with real-time insights based on API banking

 Banking APIs and Digital Treasury

 Digitalization is opening up new exciting opportunities for corporate treasuries.
-Open banking and Application Programming Interfaces (APIs) are accelerating digital transformation, supporting the journey towards real-time processes and a connected, data-driven world.
+Open banking and Application Programming Interfaces (APIs) accelerate digital transformation, supporting the journey towards real-time processes and a connected, data-driven world.
 It’s a new era for treasuries – an era of treasury’s significance growing and the role evolving to a strategically important partner for the business in many fields.
 The Covid-19 crisis has further accelerated these transformations.

 Real-time is the new normal for treasuries

 Treasury is a unique corporate function at a crossroads of multiple critical enterprise IT systems, mainly ERP, TMS, and CRM.
 Dealing with legacy systems is a challenge.
 Data integrations are either file-based or non-existent, leading to fragmented data, processes, and workflows.
-Data aggregation means more spreadsheets, while pressure for more transparency is growing both internally and externally.
+Data aggregation means more spreadsheets, while pressure for more transparency grows both internally and externally.
 APIs are an essential driver for solving these challenges for tomorrow’s integrated treasury, supporting the journey towards real-time services and digitalization.

 Moritz Strobel, Global Head of Open Banking/API at Deutsche Bank, explained in a CTMfile WEBchat how “APIs and real-time is becoming the new reality.
 Digitalization and digitized processes, this is what is going to be everywhere in the different business processes, be it B2C or B2B.”
 Covering the trend of customer perception and customer needs of instant execution, he added, “Everything is becoming instant, and this is where the processes within the larger companies become real-time from end-to-end.
 Treasury, liquidity, and payments services are part of those end-to-end processes”.
 The editor of CTMfile, Jack Large, concluded the discussion well “This is a fundamental trend towards more digitalization, more removal of processes that were not necessary.”